Walmart looking at up to $25 billion investment in Tata Group's 'super app' - Mint

 Tata’s consumer businesses include watch and jewellery brand Titan and fashion retail chain Trent.

-Shares of Tata Consultancy Services, Tata Motors and Tata Steel gained more than 1% each, with TCS the top boost to the Nifty 50 index.
+Shares of Tata Consultancy Services TCS.NS, Tata Motors TAMO.NS and Tata Steel TISC.NS gained more than 1% each, with TCS the top boost to the Nifty 50 index.

 If the Walmart deal goes through, it will top its investment in Flipkart, for which the U.S.-based company paid $16 billion for a 66% stake.